djhunter67/mdns_scanner/README.md

     -`sudo systemctl status avahi-daemon.service` to ensure the service is activated
   - `sudo apt install sqlite3`

+### Windows
+  - TODO

 - Next, you should be able to run the default program:
   - `cargo run`
+- If you have the compiled binary:
+  - `./mdns_scanner`  -> Linux x86_64

+## Synopsys
+This project, in it's last working state, will infinitely scan and detect newly connected mDns packets on the network.

 - Expectation as of `version 0.1.0`